danvim/react-pdfmake-reconciler/README.md

 ## Features

 - Write complex PDF in JSX.
-Render JSX into PDF Make content structure.
+Render JSX into pdfmake content structure.
 - Utilize React features like:
   - Context.
 Note that outside React contexts do not penetrate into PDF renderer.
   - Components